inxanedev/dictionary-letter-filter/README.md

 # examples

+## Display words that can be spelled on a calculator!

+    $ dictionary-letter-filter -u https://raw.githubusercontent.com/dwyl/english-words/master/words_alpha.txt -l beghilos

 ## Filtering a word list for words that only contain the letters abcdef:

     $ dictionary-letter-filter -f wordlist.txt -l abcdef